What Is An Eye Level Shot?

 Not sure what chiaroscuro lighting is?
 Learn all about it and how it can improve your next project here!

 Due to this overall neutrality, it’s one of the best choices for situations where you’re trying to present information directly and without any “spin”.
-This neutrality means eye level shots can also be helpful in creating more emphasis on other, more unusual types of shots, such as shots from above or below (more on those in the next section).
+This neutrality means eye level shots can also help create more emphasis on other, more unusual types of shots, such as shots from above or below (more on those in the next section).

 Eye level shots certainly create a sense of immersion in the scene, as though the people watching are actually there with the characters.
 And there are also a few other ways that eye level shots can helpfully influence the viewer’s experience.
 Keep reading to learn more!